Contextlib

 Aclosing

-is the async version ofclosing
+aclosingis the async version ofclosing.

 NullContext

-.- Used when you don't need to do anything in the
+do-nothingplaceholder that can be used withwith statement.- Used when you don't need to do anything in the

-methods. - Mostly used for maintaining consistency in the code.
+__enter__and__exit__methods. - Mostly used for maintaining consistency in the code.

 - Whatever a function returns, it should return support